revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

  1.The modules which are defined by user is called a user-defined module.

- 2.User can create own with which contains classes,functions ,variables,etc.
+ 2.User can create own modules which contains classes,functions ,variables,etc.

  3.User-defined modules are created as per our requirements.